BU-ISCIII/iskylims/README.md

 ```
 #### Configuration settings

-Open with your favorite editor the configuration file to set your own values for
+Open with your favourite editor the configuration file to set your own values for
 database ,email settings and the local IP of the server where iSkyLIMS will run.
 ```bash